colinrw/ActivPal-Portfolio/Research Project/evaluation.md

 ##### Recommendation

-For future research on this topic I recommend more data.
-One of the main reasons why we were not able to answer the main research question with more certainty was because of too little data for our experiments.
+For future research on this topic I recommend more respondents with different characteristics.
+One of the main reasons why we were not able to answer the main research question with more certainty was because of too little respondent data for our experiments.

 </details>